 The Problem with “Free” #

 We often see “Free Download” buttons on platforms like SoundCloud, but these are usually for personal use only.
-If I want to build a resource folder for students around the world, I need to ensure the tracks are released under Creative Commons or specific artist-sanctioned licenses.
+If I want to build a resource folder for budding DJs, I need to ensure the tracks are released under Creative Commons or specific artist-sanctioned licenses.

-After some serious digging into the “Netlabel” and “Netaudio” scenes, I’ve found three reliable pillars for sourcing legal, high-quality House and Techno.
+After some serious digging into the Creative Commons and “Netlabel” scenes, I’ve found three reliable pillars for sourcing legal, high-quality House and Techno.

 | Source | Genre Focus | Legal Status | Best Feature |